Best 12″ Compound Miter Saws Face-off Review

 90 Degree Cut Capacity Testing

 Testing seven saws is not something that happens all at once or in a very fast way.
 These are large size tools and it takes a while to get to know the features of each tool.
 Thankfully we had a reasonable amount of time to use the saws on multiple occasions in testing in the shop and out in the field on one of the four porches we have been working on.
 In testing, one of the first thing that comes to mind with a miter saw is how big a piece of wood will it cut.
-Given the blade size you would think that all the saws would have about the same cut capacity but given the geometry of the blade axis, the fence and the swing arm design there is some room for differences.
+Given the blade size you would think that all the saws would have about the same cut capacity, but given the geometry of the blade axis, the fence and the swing arm design there is some room for differences.
+The best 12″ compound miter saws will slice through 2×8 lumber with no problem, but some models will exceed even that by a small margin.
 First we tried different size pieces of nominal sized lumber at a 90 degree cross-cut and it pretty much boiled down to a pass/fail on if the saw could handle it when it came to nominal sized material like 2×4, 4×4, 2×6, 2×8, and 1x material from 4 though 8 inches.
 Of course each saw was able to handle any of these materials.
 The capacities listed in the specifications chart are based on our test measurements for the widest and thickest pieces that could be cut laying flat on the table and sitting vertically against the fence.
 In our deck building, we largely used these saws for cutting the 2×8 framing members to length and trimming the 5/4”x6” deck boards.
 Since each saw had the same blade and essentially the same size 15-amp motor, we never experienced any instances where the motors bogged down or seemed stressed, even when cutting new, wet pressure treated wood.

 Angled Cut Capacity Testing